Lea esta hoja informativa en español

 Since massage involves direct contact between the therapist's hands and your skin, you will be asked to undress (with the possible exception of underwear) when the therapist leaves the room.
 Professional therapists should provide plenty of sheets and blankets with which to cover yourself on the massage table.
 If you feel uncomfortable for any reason, do not hesitate to talk to the therapist or find a different therapist.

-It is important for women who are pregnant to be cautious about getting massages.
-If you are pregnant and want a massage, make sure you find a therapist who is specially trained to massage pregnant women.
+It is important for people who are pregnant to be cautious about getting massages.
+If you are pregnant and want a massage, make sure you find a therapist who is specially trained to massage pregnant people.

 These activities enhance the mind's ability to affect bodily functions and symptoms.
 Mind-body techniques often include patient support groups, prayer, and therapies that use creative methods such as art, music, or dance.
 Practices such as biofeedback, hypnosis, journaling, and meditation are considered mind-body techniques.